-Making candles for the monks retreating in temples during Lent has been a long historical tradition and that tradition has evolved into this festival and friendly competition to make festival floats with candles and out of bee wax.
+Making candles for the monks retreating in temples during Lent gave birth to a long historical tradition that evolved into this festival and friendly competition to make festival floats with candles and out of bee wax.

-So this is a twoday Buddhist festival where there is also a 48-hour alcohol ban.
-It doesn’t stop the festival fun however.
+So this is a two-day Buddhist festival where there is also a 48-hour alcohol ban.
+It still doesn’t stop the festival fun.

-The floats depicts Hindu and Buddhist motifs but are occasionally also a bit humourous.
+The floats depict Hindu and Buddhist motifs but are occasionally comical.

 To begin with, the floats are made up of a frame where wires and sometimes wood is attached as well as rice husks and dried vegetation to help shape the structure.
 Secondly, the frame is attached to a large flatbed trailer.
-Then plaster is applied and hot wax is poured over the construction.
-One group will be working on moulding wax tiles that will be attached to the float.
-It is normally a hot period during this festival so the wax float is getting sprinkled with water to keep the wax from melting.
+Then plaster is applied, and hot wax is poured over the construction.
+One group will be working on moulding wax tiles attached to the float.
+It is usually a hot period during this festival, so the wax float is sprinkled with water to keep the wax from melting.

 Remember to prepare your stay well ahead of time.
 It is always good to be aware that festivals attract many visitors in Thailand.
 Here are some examples of the hotels available in Ubon Ratchathani.